allisterb/Victor/README.md

 ## Architecture
 Victor currently uses the following open-source projects:

 * Julius (ASR) Julius is a hi-speed accurate and flexible LVCSR library whicn can decode and recognize speech in real-time using a variety of models built for different languages like Japanese, English and Polish.
-Julius can be built as a statically-linked binary and run as a sub-process of Victor.
+Unlike other ASR libraries including Mozilla's own DeepSpeech, Julis can decode speech input via a system mic device and decode it in real-time with appropritate handling of silences and pauses. deJulius can be built as a statically-linked binary and run as a sub-process of Victor.
 Victor communicates with Julius by monitoring its stdout stream and detecting the different states the program is in.

 [![Victor Debug Mode](https://tt4r9w.dm.files.1drv.com/y4m2-x2RJFkx1VaXFHLqEWIUwZhBfEbfKaTlKsCQxKlnboznLObf-BnmLosDEg5Gj7qWA8JIj9wA2wjxVwJsqD4H1agM-WaIF7AfcgLOrnL43DZJ5B9r_KRe-og-njzg2a6SeOdZYGdaKA8INf67y7suXXkeUwWyxkdsnp2eEMlt-Ve-6JJmiMvoG_l3JPe6paKY6U-eNK8rTcItqLKaZ_VoQ?width=475&height=315&cropmode=none)](https://www.youtube.com/watch?v=1PFBRR15F-A "Victor Debug Mode")